hipe/tmx/lib/skylab/meta-hell/doc/issues/053-discussion-of-all-the-meta-property-libraries.md

   • a flat iambic interface for its DSL, one that starts to approach the [#mh-047] #item-grammar but simplifies by needing no prepositional
-    phrases: our grammar prefers simple flag adjectives to key-value pair predicates, arguing that the formal can often replace the latter to make for more readable specifications. (for example, ":argument_arity, ":one_or_more" can be replaced with ":list".)
+    phrases: our grammar prefers simple flag adjectives to key-value pair predicates, arguing that the former can often replace the latter to make for more readable specifications. (for example, ":argument_arity, ":one_or_more" can be replaced with ":list".)